-Dynamic light scattering experiments revealed that the as-prepared LIPO-G had diameters in the 240-310 nm range (i.e. 238 \pm 6 nm for samples in PBS and 307 \pm 3 nm for samples in Milli-Q water), which is the typical feature of large unilamellar vesicles (LUV).
-A diameter of 222 \pm 7 nm was measured for POPC liposomes without graphene.
+Dynamic light scattering experiments revealed that the asprepared LIPO-G had diameters in the 240-310 nm range (i.e.

+238±6 nm for samples in PBS and 307±3 nm for samples in milli-Q water), which is the typical feature of large unilamellar vesicles (LUV).
+A diameter of 222±7 nm was measured for POPC liposomes without graphene.

-The ζ -potential measurements showed that LIPO-G had an average negative ζ -potential of -15.2 ± 0.3 mV.
-Pure POPC liposomes without graphene had a comparable ζ -potential $(-15.4 \pm 0.8 \text{ mV})$ whereas the ζ -potential of pristine graphene in water is -21.8 ± 0.05 mV.
-51,52 All the above evidence pointed to the perfectly sandwiched graphene in the liposomal bilayer.
+ζ-Potential measurements showed that LIPO-G had an average negative ζ-potential of -15.2±0.3 mV.
+Pure POPC liposomes without graphene had a comparable ζ-potential (-15.4±0.8 mV).
+Because pristine graphene ζ-potential in water is -21.8±0.05 mV,^{51,52} these evidences pointed to perfectly sandwiched graphene in the liposomal bilayer.

-Stability of graphene-loaded liposomes
+Stability of graphene-loaded liposome

-Liposome dimensions (and the relevant polydispersity indices)53 were checked over 48 h (see Fig. S1 in the ESI†) and the corresponding dispersions were demonstrated to be relatively stable over time.
-It is worth noting that polydispersity of the obtained LIPO-G ranged between 0.25 and 0.30, underlying a fairly homogeneous liposomal population once considered that sonication was the only homogenization step performed.53
+Liposome dimensions (and relevant polydispersity index)53 were checked over 48 h (see Figure S1 in the ESI) and the corresponding dispersions demonstrated to be relatively stable over time.
+It is worth noting that polydispersity for the obtained LIPO-G ranged between 0.25-0.30, underlying a fairly homogeneous liposomal population once considered that sonication was the only homogenization step performed.53

-The ζ -potential is often considered a further measure of the colloidal stability of a suspension, in particular, ζ-potential higher than +15 mV or lower than -15 mV are indicative of stable colloidal samples.54 The ζ-potential for the obtained samples ranged between -15.7 and -14.8 mV during 48 h (see Fig. S2 in the ESI†).
+The ζ -potential is often considered a further measure of the colloidal stability of a suspension, in particular ζ -potential higher than +15 or lower than -15 mV are indicative of stable colloidal samples.54 The ζ -potential for the obtained samples ranged between -15.7 and -14.8 mV during 48 h (see Figure S2 in the ESI).

-In view of potential administration in a biological environment another parameter to consider for materials intended to be used in biological samples is the stability upon dilution.
-As reported in Fig. S3 in the ESI,† the stability of the diluted samples overwhelmed that of the as-prepared samples either in terms of dimensions or polydispersity index.
+In view of a potential administration in a biological environment another parameter to consider for materials intended to be used in biological samples is the stability upon dilution.
+As reported in Figure S3 in the ESI, the stability of the diluted samples overwhelmed that of the as-prepared samples either in terms of dimensions and polydispersivity index.